 A. Save Towards it

 Yes, this is possible if you believe it can be done.
-Just like you save for other expenses like house rent, utility bills, school fees, and the likes, you can save towards this business.
+Just like you save for other expenses like house rent, utility bills, school fees, and the like, you can save towards this business.
 All you have to do is get the total amount of money you want to save for the business and start setting aside money every month towards it.
+If you do not trust yourself to be able to do this well.

 B. Lend Money from Family and Friends